melvor-hiscores/melvor-hiscores.github.io/README.md

 # melvor-hiscores.github.io
-Github pages to store the bookmarklet
+Github pages to host the bookmarklet